-Not knowing who will win the presidential election requires patience in the face of stress.
-Here's how
+We'll need patience going forward.
+Here's how to practice it

 (CNN)In a world where everything is nearly instantaneous, whether it's ordering takeout or groceries or everything else online, being patient can be extremely difficult.

-Practicing patience is especially difficult when the stakes are high, and the US presidential election is no exception.
-Unlike many past elections, no winner was announced on election night.
-This is mainly due to the huge number of mail-in ballots that need time to be counted.
+Practicing patience is especially difficult when the stakes are high, and the US presidential transition period is no exception.
+Unlike many past elections, the winner wasn't announced until days after the actual Election Day.
+This is mainly due to the huge number of mail-in ballots that needed time to be counted.

-This has left many Americans feeling impatient and anxious, with their eyes glued to their televisions or laptops to see the latest polling numbers.
+This left many Americans feeling impatient and anxious, with their eyes glued to their televisions or laptops to see the latest polling numbers.

 Lynn Bufka, the American Psychological Association's senior director of practice transformation and quality, has been helping individuals learn how to practice patience for more than 20 years.
+Here's her advice.

 This conversation has been edited and condensed for clarity.